cardinalitypuzzles/cardboard/new-hunt-setup.md

 After creating a new application on Heroku, you will need to configure some resources, settings, and config variables.

-By default, Heroku will think smallboard only requires the heroku/python buildpack, but smallboard also requires the heroku/nodejs buildpack (for compiling some JavaScript code), which must run first.
-Run `heroku buildpacks` to check which buildpacks are installed, and if needed, run `heroku buildpacks:add --index 1 heroku/nodejs` to add the heroku/nodejs buildpack and have it run first.
+By default, Heroku may only set the heroku/python buildpack when you deploy the first time, but smallboard also requires the heroku/nodejs buildpack (for compiling some JavaScript code), which must run first.
+You can set the buildpacks on your application's settings page (https://dashboard.heorku.com/apps/<YOUR_APP>/settings) under the "Buildpacks" section.
+Alternatively, you can use the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli): run `heroku buildpacks` to check which buildpacks are installed, and if needed, run `heroku buildpacks:add --index 1 heroku/nodejs` to add the heroku/nodejs buildpack and have it run first.

 On the Resources page, you'll need to add the Heroku Postgres and Heroku Redis add-ons.
 When added, this will automatically add some config variables for you on the Settings page: `REDIS_URL`, `REDIS_TLS_URL`, and `DATABASE_URL`.
 Smallboard is already configured to read these config variables automatically.